sheinbergon/jna-aac-encoder/README.md

 need to make sure the library is installed as part of the runtime OS enviroment and made accessible to JNA.
 See [this](https://github.com/java-native-access/jna/blob/master/www/FrequentlyAskedQuestions.md#calling-nativeloadlibrary-causes-an-unsatisfiedlinkerror) link for additional information

-To make things easier, cross-compiled artifacts (containing the shared library) are provided through the use of *_classifiers_* (build for JDK 11):
+To make things easier, cross-compiled artifacts (containing the shared library) are provided through the use of *_classifiers_* (built for JDK 11):

 | Platform         | Gradle dependency                                    |
 |------------------|------------------------------------------------------|